kodlian/SwiftRegexDSL/README.md

 - in Swift, regexes are strings, which result in no compile-time check, type-safe, and code completion.
 - by nature, regexes are mostly write-only things.
 Unless you make an effort or this is something you use often, this will never be as easy to understand as the rest of your codebase.

 This brings SwiftRegexDSL, a Declarative Structured Language for regular expressions in Swift.
 The idea is to leverage the same "magic" that powers SwiftUI, Result Builder (https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md) to regex.
-The DSL provides readable expressions, far more suitable for composition, in addition to bringing safety.
+The DSL provides readable expressions, far more suitable for composition, control flows, in addition to bringing compile-time checks.
 To summarise, fewer headaches with regex!

 ```swift
 struct ThisIsARegex: Regex {